 “The Keep the Beat program at Arkansas Heart Hospital changed my life and no doubt saved it.”
 When Robert Davis first came to Arkansas Heart Hospital it was for his brother’s heart surgery.
 He never expected that in less than a month, he would return for his own triple bypass.
 With two arteries 100 percent blocked and another at 95 percent, Robert was no doubt headed for serious heart problems.
 Instead, he is able to enjoy a better quality of life and peace of mind thanks to early detection by the Keep the Beat program.
 “The best part is that you have peace of mind knowing you are going to be around for your family.”

 “The Keep the Beat program at Arkansas Heart Hospital saved my life.”
 He didn’t have any symptoms, but the two major blockages in Donald Kenney’s heart could have easily ended his life.
 Thanks to early detection by the Keep the Beat program at Arkansas Heart Hospital, doctors were able to repair the blocked arteries in plenty of time.

 Sherwood, Age 67

 “I signed up for Keep the Beat so my wife would go.
 I never thought I’d be the one with the problem.”
-As an avid walker, the thought he might have heart disease never crossed Alton Pryor’s mind.
+As an avid walker, the thought that he might have heart disease never crossed Alton Pryor’s mind.
 His concern was for his wife.
 So they both signed up for the Keep the Beat program.
 The results: she was fine, but his risk was borderline high, prompting treatment that kept Mr. Pryor from a potentially serious problem.